The Eco Engineering Approach

 Total Building Savings

-In many areas throughout the hotel, traffic patterns and lighting needs vary considerably during the course of a 24 hour day.
+In many areas throughout a hotel, traffic patterns and lighting needs vary considerably during the course of a 24 hour day.
 Motion sensors can conserve energy by shutting lights down when there is no activity.
-Eco has helped clients understand this issue by conducting sensor studies using light loggers to quantify the potential energy savings even when hotel management personnel believed the areas were always in need of light.
+Eco Engineering has helped clients understand this issue by conducting sensor studies using light loggers to quantify the potential energy savings even when hotel management personnel believed the areas were always in need of light.
 Safety issues must be elevated to paramount importance when considering this technology as some areas in the facility will never be candidates to install motion sensors.